 Throughout her career, Ms. Rutherford has continued to further her expertise in relationship building and educating people across platforms.
 She ultimately earned a Master of Business Administration from Houston Baptist University and became licensed as a life agent through the Texas Department of Insurance in 2020.
 With a love of meeting new people, she emphasizes that networking is the lifeblood of professional growth, and she always enjoys the opportunities she gets to build new relationships.
-In order to keep abreast of new developments in her field, Ms. Rutherford maintains professional affiliation with the Teach for American Alumni Association and the National Alumnae Association of Spelman College.
+In order to keep abreast of new developments in her field, Ms. Rutherford maintains professional affiliations with the Houston League of Business, Professional Women, Inc., the National Minority Supplier Development Council, the Teach for American Alumni Association, and the National Alumnae Association of Spelman College.

 In addition to her work in education, Ms. Rutherford has been active with People Helping People since 2019 and was promoted to broker in 2021.
 Also in 2021, she launched the Dallas Life Insurance Agency and the Tacoma Life Insurance Agency.
-Previous involvements of hers include serving on the board of Sankofa Academy, as an assistant project manager for Edmondson’s Hearts of Love and as a worship leader for the Bridge Fellowship.
+Previous involvements of hers include serving on the boards of Sankofa Academy and 1881 True Blue, as an assistant project manager for Edmondson’s Hearts of Love, and as a worship leader for the Bridge Fellowship.

 Ms. Rutherford attributes much of her success to her faith, creativity and her “I am” mindset, which allows her to persevere during difficult times.
 She also cites her children, Zaiya and Zyana, as major sources of motivation.
 Her children have watched her evolve throughout her career, seeing her go from employee to entrepreneur, and she hopes that her growth will inspire them and make them feel like they have the power to do anything they set their minds to.
 Above everything, Ms. Rutherford is proud to have excelled as an African American woman and a single mom.